-Mock Orange Juice (aka “Carolene”) was a recipe used during rationing in World War Two.
+Mock orange juice (aka “Carolene”) was a recipe used during rationing in the U.K. in World War Two.
 It produces a liquid whose taste is reminiscent of orange juice.

 By the morning, the sugar will have extracted a clear liquid from the slices of swede.
-The liquid has a turnip smell, but a slightly orangey taste.
+The liquid has a faint turnip smell, but a slightly orangey taste.

-Mixed with carrot juice, during the War it made for a slightly sweet, slightly tangy, slightly orangey tasting drink.
+Mixed with carrot juice, it made for a slightly sweet, slightly tangy, slightly orangey tasting drink.

 Here is the process, illustrated briefly, by Ruth Goodman in Episode 8 of “Wartime Farm” (BBC, 2012).

 The relevant section starts at 13:26 in the video.
 Embedded link valid as of June 2018.